In 2012 the Home Office announced that the first PCC elections were to take place in England and Wales on 15 November 2012.

 The Police and Crime Commissioner is there to make sure that the police are doing a good job and tackling the issues that matter to you.
 For more information about the last election visit www.surrey-pcc.gov.uk/

-The first Police and Crime Commissioner election was held on 15 November 2012.
+The first Police and Crime Commissioner elections for Surrey were held on 15 November 2012.
+Here are the results of that election.

 Telephone: 01372 732152